RainsongTaurandira/Sprite-Drawing-App-Thing/README.md

 Made with HTML, CSS, and JavaScript

 Credits:

 Font:  Macondo from Google Fonts

 Leaning heavily on a couple tutorials:
-Muslim Helalee's Udemy course
-dcode's Youtube video on converting canvases to PNG and an assortment of youtube videos and the usual HTML5 documentation at W3Schools and DMN Web Docs
+Muslim Helalee's Udemy course, dcode's Youtube video on converting canvases to PNG, and an assortment of youtube videos and the usual HTML5 documentation at W3Schools and DMN Web Docs